rgesteve/rustetude/README.md

 # rustetude
-Exercising the Rust programming language
+Trying out the Rust programming language (updated to 2024)